healthchecks/healthchecks/templates/docs/self_hosted.md

 With time and use, the Healthchecks database will grow in size.
-You may decide to prune old data: inactive user accounts, old checks not assigned to users, old records of outgoing email messages.
+You may decide to prune old data: inactive user accounts, old checks not assigned to users, and old records of outgoing email messages.
 There are separate Django management commands for each task:

 Remove old records of sent notifications.
 For each check, remove notifications that are older than the oldest stored ping for the corresponding check.